Complaint ID 89400 — Public Copy

 I spoke with Ms. Chancey and informed her that the complaint will be available for review this Friday, June 21st.
 I then made a site inspection at the Chancey property today.
 No ash piles were noted during this site inspection.
 New photos of ash pile locations were taken during the investigation indicating the piles were removed (see photo attachments).

-(Attachments are only available for complaints created after April 2018.
-Please note that not every complaint will necessarily have attachments.)
+(Attachments may not be available for complaints resolved before April 2018.
+Please note that not every complaint has attachments.)